materialsvirtuallab/matpes/README.md

 [CHGNet], [MACE], to name a few. uMLIPs have broad applications, including materials discovery and the prediction of PES-derived properties such as elastic constants, phonon dispersion, etc.

-However, most current uMLIPs were trained on DFT relaxation calculations from the [Materials Project].
+However, most current uMLIPs were trained on DFT relaxation calculations, e.g., from the [Materials Project].
 This dataset, referred to as `MPF` or `MPTraj` in the literature, suffer from several issues:

 1. The energies, forces, and stresses are not converged to the accuracies necessary to train a high quality MLIP.